 The ability to react quickly to new part orders or new product development efforts is an integral component of modern manufacturing.
-Beckwood offers a suite of distinct, yet related, technologies which serve low volume / high mix forming operations, research & development groups and LEAN manufacturers alike.
+Beckwood offers a suite of unique technologies that cater to low volume / high mix forming operations, research & development groups, and LEAN manufacturers alike.

 Beckwood’s arsenal of rapid prototyping tools includes:

 It’s 2:30 in the afternoon and a new part order arrives in your company’s inbox with a delivery timeline of “ASAP.”

 You upload the part drawing and material specifications into the Pam-Stamp 2G forming simulation software.
 Over the next 2 hours, the tooling design, blank design, and forming process variables are simulated, refined and simulated again.
 The tendency for the material to tear is addressed by modifying the model, and the ideal pressure for preventing a problem wrinkle is found – without wasting a single blank.